Degree Administrators

 Informing the Student of Inadequate Progress

-Depending upon the degree of the students’ academic problems or issues, one or more of the following actions will be taken:
+Depending upon the degree of a student's academic problems or issues, one or more of the following actions will be taken:

-3. Dean’s warning letter (advisor + student + program director) This letter is used to let a student know there is a more serious academic deficiency and outlines what the student needs to do in order to improve his or her academic performance.
-Students are given an opportunity to respond in writing and the advisor will schedule a meeting that includes the student and the program director either before or after the Dean’s warning is issued but prior to the start of the next term.
+- Vice Chancellor’s warning letter (advisor + student + program director) This letter is used to let a student know there is a more serious academic deficiency and outlines what the student needs to do in order to improve his or her academic performance.
+Students are given an opportunity to respond in writing and the advisor will schedule a meeting that includes the student and the program director either before or after the Vice Chancellor’s warning is issued but prior to the start of the next term.
 The degree administrator customizes the letter, with input from the advisor and the program director.
-The Dean of Graduate Education signs it.
+The Vice Chancellor for Undergraduate and Graduate Education signs it.

 Withdrawal and Readmission